panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2019-06-19 Program Management Committee/2019-06-19-PMC_Summary.md

 4. HDF5 Workshop

 	Andy announced that the HDF5 group proposed and is having a conference in September which will be hosted at the ESRF.
-	This event sort of overlaps wit hteh last LEAPS meeting.
+	This event sort of overlaps witt the last LEAPS meeting.
 Andy will share more information about this conference shortly.

 5. Update from the WP Leaders - update on resources assigned + hiring + work plans
 	*    WP1 Management - Jordi has been working on the Financial Reporting templates that will be shared in September.
 The